77063code/aaliya-gallery/README.md

     export AALIYAHOST='aaliya-gallery'
 3. Login as root to run the src/index.js.
 This is needed to open port 80

+TO RUN THE APPLICATION -
+1. Log-in as root
+2. nohup /home/ec2-user/mongodb/bin/mongod --dbpath=/home/ec2-user/mongodb-data --bind_ip_all &
+3. Go to aaliya-art directory
+4. nohup node src/index.js &

+TO DO
+1. Tighten security on EC2

 Aaliya's Art Website